RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/44-ACT.md

 <sup>1</sup> And when it was determined that we should sail into Italy, they delivered Paul and certain other prisoners unto [one] named Julius, a centurion of Augustus ’ band.
 <sup>2</sup> And entering into a ship of Adramyttium, we launched, meaning to sail by the coasts of Asia; [one] Aristarchus, a Macedonian of Thessalonica, being with us.
 <sup>3</sup> And the next [day] we touched at Sidon.
-And Julius courteously entreated Paul, and gave [him] liberty to go unto his friends to refresh himself .
+And Julius courteously entreated Paul, and gave [him] liberty to go unto his friends to refresh himself.
 <sup>4</sup> And when we had launched from thence, we sailed under Cyprus, because the winds were contrary.
 <sup>5</sup> And when we had sailed over the sea of Cilicia and Pamphylia, we came to Myra, [a city] of Lycia.
-<sup>6</sup> And there the centurion found a ship of Alexandria sailing into Italy; and he put us therein .
+<sup>6</sup> And there the centurion found a ship of Alexandria sailing into Italy; and he put us therein.
 <sup>7</sup> And when we had sailed slowly many days, and scarce were come over against Cnidus, the wind not suffering us, we sailed under Crete, over against Salmone;
-<sup>8</sup> And, hardly passing it, came unto a place which is called The fair havens ; nigh whereunto was the city [of] Lasea.
+<sup>8</sup> And, hardly passing it, came unto a place which is called The fair havens; nigh whereunto was the city [of] Lasea.
 <sup>9</sup> Now when much time was spent, and when sailing was now dangerous, because the fast was now already past, Paul admonished [them],
 <sup>10</sup> And said unto them, Sirs, I perceive that this voyage will be with hurt and much damage, not only of the lading and ship, but also of our lives.
 <sup>11</sup> Nevertheless the centurion believed the master and the owner of the ship, more than those things which were spoken by Paul.
 <sup>12</sup> And because the haven was not commodious to winter in, the more part advised to depart thence also, if by any means they might attain to Phenice, [and there] to winter; [which is] an haven of Crete, and lieth toward the south west and north west.
 <sup>13</sup> And when the south wind blew softly, supposing that they had obtained [their] purpose, loosing [thence], they sailed close by Crete.
 <sup>14</sup> But not long after there arose against it a tempestuous wind, called Euroclydon.
-<sup>15</sup> And when the ship was caught, and could not bear up into the wind, we let [her] drive .
+<sup>15</sup> And when the ship was caught, and could not bear up into the wind, we let [her] drive.
 <sup>16</sup> And running under a certain island which is called Clauda, we had much work to come by the boat:
 <sup>17</sup> Which when they had taken up, they used helps, undergirding the ship; and, fearing lest they should fall into the quicksands, strake sail, and so were driven.
-<sup>18</sup> And we being exceedingly tossed with a tempest, the next [day] they lightened the ship ;
+<sup>18</sup> And we being exceedingly tossed with a tempest, the next [day] they lightened the ship;
 <sup>19</sup> And the third [day] we cast out with our own hands the tackling of the ship.
 <sup>20</sup> And when neither sun nor stars in many days appeared, and no small tempest lay on [us], all hope that we should be saved was then taken away.
-<sup>21</sup> But after long abstinence Paul stood forth in the midst of them, and said, Sirs , ye should have hearkened unto me, and not have loosed from Crete, and to have gained this harm and loss.
+<sup>21</sup> But after long abstinence Paul stood forth in the midst of them, and said, Sirs, ye should have hearkened unto me, and not have loosed from Crete, and to have gained this harm and loss.
 <sup>22</sup> And now I exhort you to be of good cheer: for there shall be no loss of [any man’s] life among you, but of the ship.
 <sup>23</sup> For there stood by me this night the angel of God, whose I am, and whom I serve,
 <sup>24</sup> Saying, Fear not, Paul; thou must be brought before Caesar: and, lo, God hath given thee all them that sail with thee.